-What is a blocking minority (Sperrminorität) in terms of German limited liability companies, the GmbH?
+What is a blocking minority (Sperrminorität) in terms of the limited liability company form, the GmbH?
 And, how can a blocking minority affect the social insurance obligation (Sozialversicherungspflicht) for GmbH CEOs and the status determination procedure (Statusfeststellungsverfahren)?
 What’s the difference between a true and a false blocking minority?
-Answers to these questions and all other relevant information on the subject of ‘Sperrminorität’ can be found here.
+Answers to these questions and all other important things about the Sperrminorität can be found here.

 A blocking minority is the portion of a company with which shareholders can prevent resolutions.
 With a blocking minority, it’s possible for the shareholders, by means of minority rights, to block resolutions which do not align with their interests.
 The blocking minority is also an important decision criterion in order to determine the social insurance obligation of a CEO at a GmbH (limited liability company).
 As part of a status determination process, it can be determined whether the GmbH CEO is to be regarded as an employee or not.